igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 This approach makes things simpler since the programmer do not need to take care about objects dinamically getting in and out of memory.

-We will try to take an approach more general but lets start do define some keyworkds
+We will try to take an approach more general but lets start do define some keywords

 ### THE Grid world